yangshun/flow-scripts/README.md

 1. Tell Flow to ignore checking of `node_modules`.
 2. Generates the stubs required for the `dependencies` in `package.json` that are not present in `flow-typed/npm/` and write them into `flow-typed/package-dep-libdefs.js`.

 **Optional:** By adding the script to an npm script `postinstall` hook, when new packages are installed, it will be automatically added into `flow-typed/`.
+It would be recommended to save `flow-scripts` as a `devDependency` rather than a global dependency in this case.

-In `package.json`, add to the `postinstall` hook:
+In `package.json`, add this `postinstall` hook:

 ```
 "scripts": {